21. Mefloquine Dispatches: Mindfulness, 5th December 2019

 by Shane Granger

 We sit across from each other.
 A small coffee table and my phone separate us.
 My psychologist will be helping me make this difficult call.
 I have spent the best part of a year working towards this point.
-I’m emotionally attached to this phone-call.
+I’m emotionally attached.

 I make the call.